LibreTexts/ngshare/docs/user_guide/notes.rst

 Race Condition
 --------------
-ngshare should NOT run concurrently, or there may be race conditions and data may be corrupted.
-For example, do not create multiple ngshare instances that share a same underlying database.
+ngshare should NOT be run concurrently, or there may be race conditions and data may be corrupted.
+For example, do not create multiple ngshare instances that share the same underlying database.

 Database Upgrade
 ----------------